Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 The navigation menu is displayed on all pages and drops down into a hamburger menu on smaller devices.
 This will allow users to view the site from any device and not take up too much space on mobile devices.

+``USER STORY - As a restaurant owner, I would like a home page so that customers can view information on my restaurant``

+Implementation:

 **Home Page**

 The home page contains resturant information at the top of the page.
 This will immediately make it evident to the user, what the purpose of the web site is.